OpenDocCN/dsai-notes-pt2-zh/docs/karpathy-gpt/P7-p7-Let-s-build-GPT--from-scratch--in-code--spelled-out----加加zero---BV11yHXeuE9d.md

-# 【Andrej Karpathy：从零开始构建 GPT 系列】 - P7：p7 Let's build GPT： from scratch, in code, spelled out. - 加加zero - BV11yHXeuE9d
+# P7：p7 Let's build GPT： from scratch, in code, spelled out. - 加加zero - BV11yHXeuE9d

  Hi everyone。 So by now you have probably heard of chat GPT。